-The Company states property and equipment, net, at cost less accumulated depreciation.
-Depreciation is recorded using the straight-line method over the estimated useful lives of the related assets.
+The Company records property and equipment, net, at cost less accumulated depreciation.
+Depreciation is recorded using the straightline method over the estimated useful lives of the related assets.
 The following table presents the estimated useful lives of the Company's property and equipment: